neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 ## Part 2: CHT Coupling
   id=part2

-In this section, nekRS and MOOSE are coupled for [!ac](CHT) between the FLiBe coolant and the reflector blocks and barrel.
+In this section, NekRS and MOOSE are coupled for [!ac](CHT) between the FLiBe coolant and the reflector blocks and barrel.
 All input files for this stage of the analysis are present in the `tutorials/fhr_reflector/cht` directory.
 The following sub-sections describe all of these files; for brevity, most emphasis will be placed on input file setup that is different or extends the